In fluid viscous damping, the damping force depends on the relative velocity of the damper components, as expressed in Equation (1)

 f=c*v^a (1)

 where c represents the damping coefficient, primarily determined by the damper’s design, while v denotes the velocity of the damper.
-The exponent a can vary from 0.15 to 1.85 depending on the geometry of the piston head and the orifices.
-For seismic mitigation applications, the exponent is set closer to the lower end of this range.
+The exponent a can vary from 0.15 to 1.85 depending on the liquid flow passage geometry and mechanism.
 For a linear viscous damper in which damping force is proportional to velocity, the exponent a=1.

 Turbulent Flow (Shock Absorber Type) Viscous Damping Devices